akapi/pdsnd_github/README.md

 the Python dictionary `CITY_DATA` within the file `bikeshare.py`.

+**Limiation**
+Currently the filtering by month is possible only for the months 'january', 'february', 'march', 'april', 'may', 'june'.

 ### Files used
 For each supported city a corresponding CSV file is needed.
 E.g. _chicago.csv_ for _Chicago_